-Two years since I first posted this, we’re still here.
-Young MLB prospects and NCAA players STILL breaking their hamate bone swinging a baseball bat.
-Most recently the Nationals prospect Juan Soto, Yankees prospect Ben Ruta, Blue Jays prospect Anthony Alford and Vladdimir Guerrero Jr., Cardinals prospect Patrick Wisdom, Royals Hunter Dozier, Gators Mike Rivera, Patriots Nate Eikhoff, Notre Dame Kyle Fiala, Gators Austin Langworthy, Columbia College Jordan Barchus, Yankees prospect Jose Carrera, Red Sox prospect Bobby Dalbec, Rays prospect Kevin Padlo, Braves prospect Dustin Peterson… and there are so many more, I just don’t have time to include the many who have broken their hamate over the past two years.
+Young MLB prospects and NCAA players are still breaking their hamate bone swinging a baseball bat; most recently the Nationals prospect Juan Soto, Yankees prospect Ben Ruta, Blue Jays prospect Anthony Alford and Vladdimir Guerrero Jr., Cardinals prospect Patrick Wisdom, Royals Hunter Dozier, Gators Mike Rivera, Patriots Nate Eikhoff, Notre Dame Kyle Fiala, Gators Austin Langworthy, Columbia College Jordan Barchus, Yankees prospect Jose Carrera, Red Sox prospect Bobby Dalbec, Rays prospect Kevin Padlo, Braves prospect Dustin Peterson and many more have broken their hamate over the past two years.

-Watch these players break their hamate bone swinging the bat during a game…
+Check out these clips of MLB players breaking their hamate swinging the bat during games.

-The broken hamate bone is an all to common injury that requires surgery to removed the bone fragment from the hand and requires six to nine weeks to recover, post surgery.
-This injury can happen to any baseball player who swings a baseball bat and it’s caused by compression from the seemingly harmless bat knob.
-The conventional bat knob is a centuries-old design whose sole purpose was to keep the bat from slipping from the batters hands.
-But in todays game the conventional bat knob design of the past has become a multi-million dollar liability for the game.
+The broken hamate bone is an all-too-common injury that requires surgery to remove the bone fragment from the hand and requires six to nine weeks to recover post surgery.
+This injury can happen to any baseball player who swings a baseball bat and is caused by compression from the seemingly harmless bat knob.
+The conventional bat knob is a centuries-old design with the sole purpose of keeping the bat from slipping from the batters hands.
+But in today’s game, the conventional bat knob design of the past has become a multi-million dollar liability for the game.

 Evidence of this problem is visible in the hand of almost every player in the game.
 Look at the palm of a batting glove or the heel of a players hand – they bear testament to the relentless and repeated compression and friction the knob inflicts with every swing.